StefanSmith/your-code-as-a-crime-scene-tools/README.md

 Groups can also be defined in terms of exact-match regex patterns, e.g. `^src/apps/([^/]+/)*[^\.]+\.js\$$`.
 Note: double `$` due to behaviour of `make`

-### Caching
+### Clearing cache and results

 File change history is cached (per repository) between executions.
+Results are also written to disk.

-To clear the cache for a repository, run `make clean-repo repo=<repository name>`.
-To clear the cache for all repositories, run `make clean`.
+To clear the cache and results for a repository, run `make clean-repo repo=<repository name>`.
+To clear for all repositories, run `make clean`.